Jim137/2026-NVIDIA/team-submissions/PRESENTATION-template.md

-ou must produce a cohesive story of your project.
+Your team must produce a cohesive story of your project.

 * **If In-Person:** A live 5-10 minute presentation to the judges.
-* **If Remote:** A 5-10 minute voice-over slide deck (MP4 format) included in your final submission.
+* **If Remote:** A 5-10 minute voice-over slide deck (MP4 format) included in your github repository.

 **Example Presentation Agenda:**